Crystallization Dynamics of Amorphous Yttrium Iron Garnet Thin Films: Results and Discussion

 These results allow to establish a diagram to underline which annealing parameters will lead to a fully crystalline YIG thin film on the three substrates (cp.
 Fig.~\ref{Fig_5}(a)).
 For a mathematical description, we combine the Avrami equation Eq. \eqref{eq_avr} with the Arrhenius equation Eq. \eqref{eq_arr} to be able to express the crystallinity in terms of annealing time and temperature.

 We use a crystallinity $\theta_c$ of 0.999 to avoid the divergence of the logarithm and the respective $n$, $k_0$ and $E_A$ found in Tab.~\ref{tab_1}.

 Figure~\ref{Fig_5}(a) outlines the temperature and time combination where crystalline YIG (shaded areas) can be obtained.
 Regions where the YIG thin film remains amorphous are left in white.
 The boundary between non crystalline and crystalline for each substrate is given by Eq. \eqref{t_avr}.
 Each of the circles seen in Fig.~\ref{Fig_5}(a) represents one fully crystalline sample obtained as described for Fig.~\ref{Fig_3}(b).
 The filled circles represent fully crystalline samples, where no time dependence of the crystallinity was measured.
 As already anticipated, YIG exhibits different crystallization behavior depending on the substrate.
-Note, that polycrystalline growth on \ch{SiO_{x}} or any arbitrary substrate needs notably higher temperatures than epitaxial growth, where an annealing at \SI{660}{\degreeCelsius} for \SI{100}{h} would be necessary to result in a fully crystalline film.
+Note, that the formation of polycrystalline YIG on \ch{SiO_{x}} or any arbitrary substrate needs notably higher temperatures than SPE, where an annealing at \SI{660}{\degreeCelsius} for \SI{100}{h} would be necessary to result in a fully crystalline film.

 The different temperatures and times necessary to induce crystallization stem from the different types of substrates.
 For YIG on GGG and YAG the seed for the crystallization is given by the lattice of the substrate.
 Therefore, we ascribe the discrepancy between YAG and GGG to the different lattice mismatch compared to YIG.
 In the YIG thin films on YAG a higher strain is expected to exist in the film, which leads to the formation of energetically costly dislocations.
 This in turn results in the slightly higher temperature needed for YIG to crystallize on YAG.
 On \ch{SiO_{x}}, however, a significantly higher temperature than for the lattice matched substrates is needed for crystalline YIG to form.
 Here, as no initial seed is given by the substrate, nucleation is required, which is a thermally activated process that needs additional energy, i.e. higher temperatures.
 This random formation of seeds leads to a polycrystalline YIG thin film on \ch{SiO_x}